giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/CreateTemporaryAddresses.md

 # CreateTemporaryAddresses

 If enabled, the host creates temporary addresses as described in RFC 4941.
-YANG module: ietf-ip.yang
+Reference: RFC 4941: Privacy Extensions for Stateless Address      Autoconfiguration in IPv6  YANG module: ietf-ip.yang

 ## Properties